openstack/cliff/announce.rst

 What's New In This Release?
 ===========================

-- Update the pyparsing dependency to a version that supports both Python 2 and Python 3.
+- Fix the arguments passed to commands when they are instantiated to pull out help.
+See https://github.com/dreamhost/cliff/issues/52 for details.
-- Add PyPy testing.
+- Add bash command completion.
+(Contributed by Terry Howe)
+- Use stevedore to load formatter plugins.

 Documentation
 =============